Bedrock-OSS/bedrock-wiki/docs/servers/server-software.md

 Since new software gets created all the time, and old software becomes unmaintained it is always important to update this list.
 So if you know a server software that is missing here or know that a server software is no longer maintained, then please update this list and create a PR.
 :::

+## Further Information

+If you want to create your own server software/understand how they work, take a look into the [MCBE Protocol](./bedrock) and [RakNet](./raknet) documentation.